jgregoriods/conlang/README.md

 -1 -2
 ```

+If you do not have a configuration file, you can use the keyword `random` to generate a random configuration.
+The vocabulary generated with a random configuration will resemble (with some freedom) a natural language from a number of families (see the `random_preset.py` file for details).

 Optionally, you can provide a glosses file in txt format.
 The glosses file should contain a list of glosses separated by newlines.
 If not provided, the vocabulary will be generated from the Swadesh 200-word list.

 The resulting vocabulary will be saved in both txt and csv files with the same name as the configuration file.